-This communication and any response received from your Excellency's Government will be made public via the communications reporting website within 60 days.
+This communication and any response received from your company will be made public via the communications reporting website within 60 days.
 They will also subsequently be made available in the usual report to be presented to the Human Rights Council.